-Granddaughter Ethel Ann Swope was twice married, first to (?)
-Rooks and second to Rodney Lloyd on March 19, 1998 at Miami, OK.
-She resided in Pittsburgh, attended Pittsburg State University, and "was a direct care support worker at Bridges," said the Pittsburg Sun.
-She had four children -- Frank Rooks, Michelle Hughes, Kimberly Stevens and Melanie Tyler.
+Daughter Ethel Ann Swope (1947-2012) was born in 1947 in Pittsburg.
+She was thrice married, first to Estel Rooks ( ? - ? ).
+They became the parents of two -- Frank Rooks and Michelle Hughes.
+Her second spouse was (?)
+Reed ( ? - ? ).
+Two children born to this couple were Kimberly Stevens and Melanie Tyler.
+She entered into marriage a third time, to Rodney Lloyd ( ? - ? ), on March 19, 1998 at Miami, OK.
+She resided in Pittsburg, attended Pittsburg State University, and "was a direct care support worker at Bridges," said the Pittsburg Sun.
 Suffering from cancer, she died at age 65, at Via Christi Hospital in Pittsburg, on Dec.
 12, 2012.
 At her death, reported the Sun, she was survived by 15 grandchildren and one great-grandchild.
 She was laid to rest in the Garden of Memories Cemetery -- joining four earlier generations of Minerds -- following funeral services led by Rev. Dan Moss.

 ~ Daughter Harriet "Rubye" (Minerd) Smith Townsend Jones ~